- Office of Public Information and Strategic Partnerships

 The office develops and maintains the department's systems for collecting and analyzing information for decision-making purposes and for collecting information from school districts to satisfy state and federal reporting requirements.
-In addition, it develops and maintains the department's office technology systems to ensure that all staff members have the technology resources that will enable them to perform their functions effectively and efficiently.
+In addition, it implements and maintains technology and network systems ensuring that all staff members have quality, cost effective, and secure technology resources that will enable them to support the department's goals and initiatives.

 Director: Lorraine Clapper